Gerry Anderson: Early life

-In 1960, Anderson married Sylvia (née Thomas), with whom they had a son, Dr. Gerry Anderson Jr. (1967–2023), before divorcing in 1981.

-Television, film and military career
+Career

 Anderson began his career in photography, earning a traineeship with the British Colonial Film Unit after the war.
 He developed an interest in film editing and moved on to Gainsborough Pictures, where he gained further experience.
-In 1947, he was conscripted for national service with the RAF, and was based at RAF Manston, an airfield near Margate.
-He served part of his time in air-traffic control.
+In 1947, he was conscripted for National Service with the RAF, and was based at RAF Manston.
+He served part of his time in air traffic control.

 Two incidents in his final year with the RAF had a profound effect on Anderson.
 The first occurred during an aircraft display on 18 September 1948 commemorating the Battle of Britain, when a Mosquito aircraft crashed on a road crowded with occupied cars; reports on the death toll ranged between twelve and 20 people.
 On another occasion, a Spitfire was coming in to land.
-It was only about 50 ft above the ground before the runway controller alerted the pilot to the fact the plane's undercarriage hadn't lowered.
+It was only about 50 ft above the ground before the runway controller alerted the pilot to the fact the plane's undercarriage had not lowered.
 The pilot opened up the throttle and climbed away.
 As this was a moment Anderson always remembered, he found it all too easy to write about aircraft when he devised stories for Thunderbirds.

-After completing his military service, he returned to Gainsborough, where he worked until the studio was closed in 1950.
+After completing his military service, Anderson returned to Gainsborough, where he worked until the studio was closed in 1950.
 He then worked freelance on a series of feature films.

-In the mid-1950s, Anderson joined the independent television production company Polytechnic Studios as a director, where he met cameraman Arthur Provis.
+In the mid-1950s, he joined the independent TV production company Polytechnic Studios as a director, where he met cameraman Arthur Provis.
 After Polytechnic collapsed, Anderson, Provis, Reg Hill and John Read formed Pentagon Films in 1955.
 Pentagon was wound up soon after and Anderson and Provis formed a new company, AP Films, for Anderson-Provis Films, with Hill and Read as their partners.
 Anderson continued his freelance directing work to obtain funds to maintain the fledgling company.

-AP Films' first television venture was produced for Granada Television.
+AP Films' first venture was produced for Granada Television.
 Created by Roberta Leigh, The Adventures of Twizzle (1957–1958) was a series for young children about a doll with the ability to 'twizzle' his arms and legs to greater lengths.
 It was Anderson's first work with puppets, and the start of his long and successful collaborations with puppeteer Christine Glanville, special effects technician Derek Meddings and composer/arranger Barry Gray.
 It was Anderson's desire to move into live-action television.

 The Adventures of Twizzle was followed by another low-budget puppet series with Leigh, Torchy the Battery Boy (1958–1959).
 Although the APF puppet productions made the Andersons world-famous, Anderson was always unhappy about working with puppets.
 He used them primarily to get attention from and a good reputation with TV networks, hoping to have them serve as a stepping stone to his goal of making live-action film and TV drama.